Things to do in Seminyak, Bali

 6. Waterfalls, Rice Terraces & Monkies in Ubud

 Explore the green surroundings of the popular art village Ubud.
-Wander through the Tegalalang Rice Terraces, bath in a Bali waterfall, and get close with monkies in the Ubud Monkey Forest.
+Book a guided tour exploring the Tegalalang Rice Terraces, bath in a Bali waterfall, and get close with monkies in the Ubud Monkey Forest.
 Ubud is a 1-hour drive and a day tour from your resort or villa is a great thing to do from Seminyak.

 7. Seminyak Beach time